 What is the Natural Heritage Project?

-The Natural Heritage Project was created by artist and curator Jessica Turtle in 2016 in response to a state-managed database entitled, "Natural Heritage Inventory” (NHI).
+The Natural Heritage Project was created by artist and curator Jessica Turtle in 2016 in response to a state-managed database entitled, "Natural Heritage Inventory.”
 The database is an international network responsible for maintaining data on the locations and status of rare species, natural communities and natural features throughout the United States.
-Traditionally, the information collected and shared by the NHI program helps project planners and landowners make land use decisions that have the most benefit for society and the economy, while having the least ecological impact.
-When Jessica first read the list, it became clear it was a resource in which everyone should become familiar.
-Jessica’s vision was to lean on the list to create experience-based exhibitions that draw attention to the current condition of ecological communities and provide opportunities to act.
+When Jessica first discovered the list, it became clear it was a resource in which everyone should become familiar.
+Astonished and inspired by its expanse, and armed with a background in the arts, Jessica’s vision took shape.

-To utilize the arts and experience learning to inspire generations to build environmental and cultural curiosity, understanding, and respect; with special attention to the key principles of sustainability, which include: ecology, social justice, non-violence and grassroots democracy.
+To utilize arts and experience learning to inspire individuals to build environmental and cultural curiosity, understanding and respect based on the key principles of sustainability including ecology, social justice, nonviolence and grassroots democracy elements.

 HOW THE PROJECT WORKS